FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 If you are interested in controlling your robot through Wizard-of-Oz, it is worth considering what feedback you want to provide to the wizard.
 Of course, visual feedback is always important: the wizard needs to see the surrouding of the robot they are controlling.
 Beyond that, a touch of vibration would make the whole interaction more interesting.
 For example, you can make the joystick rumble when a person is near the robot.

 To make the controller rumble, we will make use of the `/joy/set_feedback` topic.
 You have seen it ealier when you ran `ros2 topic list`.
-It is also provided by the `Joy` package.First, let's check out what kind of message this topic is expecting.
+It is also provided by the `Joy` package.
+First, let's check out what kind of message this topic is expecting.
 We can use the command `ros2 topic info [TOPIC_NAME]` to inspect any active topic.

 ```bash
 ros2 topic info /joy/set_feedback